Neu1rO/Ohno/README.md

 Ohno reaction discord bot

+Run legacybot.lua if you want older version of a bot with more entertaining things, legacybot will not be updated anymore

+Run bot.lua for a newer and supported version of a bot

 # Setup

 Make a folder for your bot, install everything in that folder (including bot file and config file)